Bicycle Accident Injuries

 You shouldn’t get behind the wheel of a car when intoxicated, and you shouldn’t hop on your bike and pedal away if you’ve had anything to drink.
-Your judgment, biking skills, awareness, and reflexes will all be tremendously dulled, which means a collision with an motor vehicle or a solo biking accident are far more likely.
+Your judgment, biking skills, awareness, and reflexes will all be tremendously dulled, which means a collision with a motor vehicle or a solo biking accident is far more likely.

 Poorly Maintained Roads

 Even if you avoid roads that are lacking bike lanes, that doesn’t ensure safety.
-Poorly maintained roads and bike lanes make bicycle riding dangerous for Michigan cyclists.
-Be especially careful in the winter and spring when weather conditions and slow road repairs mean potholes galore abound as well as other cracks and drop-offs in the roads.
+Poorly maintained roads make bicycle riding dangerous for Michigan cyclists.
+Be especially careful in the winter and spring when weather conditions produce potholes galore, as well as other cracks and drop-offs in the roads.

 Christensen Law – Your Michigan Bicycle Accident Attorney